wlemmon/WQU_CAPSTONE/README.md

 # WQU CAPSTONE Project Winter 2023
-Welcome!
-This is my main repo for housing code for my project related to piotroski fscore.
+This repo houses the code for my project related to piotroski fscore and the effects of market conditions of F-score portfolio performance.

 # Project Track
 Quantitative Fundamentals - Applications of Piotroski F-Score.
 I will be doing research, less